darkreader/darkreader.org/src/help/topics/en.md

 #### The extension asks for permissions to read website data

-The extension needs these permissions to be able to analyze and modify website appearence, determine if a website is disabled by your settings or to use site-specific rules.
+The extension needs these permissions to be able to analyze and modify website appearance, determine if a website is disabled by your settings or to use site-specific rules.
 We do not insert ads and do not collect any data or send it anywhere.
 The extension is fully open-source and has no obfuscated code.